 Wickson Crab Apple Tree Overview

-Wickson crab apples are very small in size, red colored with white juicy flesh.
+The tree is a heavy producer of 1 ½”- 2” apples with a complex flavor that’s very high in its sugar content.
+It is a vigorous grower and a cold hardy northern crabapple.
+The fruit is red colored with white juicy flesh.
 Firstly, they are known for their intense flavor.
 They are very sweet and tart.
 Moreover, if grown in colder climates, the acidic taste comes to the fore.
-Its high pectin levels makes for a great crabapple jelly!
-In addition, Wickson crab apples are also good for making hard cider.
-They are usually blended with Virginia Crab and Harrison Crab apples varieties.
+It is good for fresh eating, jelly making, and hard cider.

 Wickson apple trees tend to blossom early.
 So they make for good cross pollinators for a diversity of apple trees because their flowers produce large amounts of pollen.
 Moreover, Wickson apple trees are quite vigorous and produce heavy crops every year.